-As with all professional applications that require one, the personal statement is the heart of your overall application.
-While the data you’ve provided so far are undeniably important, equally important is your narrative account of your journey to this point.
-You will write one personal statement that will be sent to all schools to which you are applying, so this should be a general statement, not one tailored to specific schools (as some schools may have secondary applications, you will likely be able to do such tailoring there).
+As with all professional applications that require one, the personal statement is the heart of your application.
+While the data you’ve provided so far is undeniably important, equally important is a compelling narrative of your journey to this point.
+You will write one personal statement that will be sent to all schools to which you are applying, so this should be a general statement, not one tailored to specific schools (as some schools may have secondary applications, and you will likely be able to do such tailoring there).

 Here are some AADSAS Dental School Personal Statement Tips:

 A strong dental school personal statement will usually do a few key things:

 Check out this video that breaks down the concept “Show, Don’t Tell:”